Justin01Wu/ObjectTreeCreator/README.md

 1. all primitive types and its wrapper
 2. List, Set and Map
 3. Array
+4. String
-4. and so on
+5. and so on

-The missed class will be set to null, and you can customize it
+The missed class will be set to null, and you can customize it if you want to avoid null

+You can see those sample below

 ## How to use it